 I’m happy, but also sad.
 I’m so blessed, yet broken inside.
 I’ve learned to balance these delicate feelings of grief and sorrow that ambush me at moment’s notice, while still being able to experience amazing joy and gifts of each new day.

 Not one day goes by where I don’t think about Lydia.
 Her presence is missed on every holiday and family gathering.
 The inevitable empty chair makes itself known.
-Even today on occasion, I avoid social functions, baby showers, church, graduations, and birthday parties.
+Even today, occasionally, I avoid social functions, baby showers, church, graduations, and birthday parties.
 And that’s okay.
 I have learned what works for me, where I fit comfortably and what my limitations are.

 I’m still as forgetful as I was that first year.
 I have never recovered from this and seem to have gotten worse.
 So I apologize in advance if I forgot to return your call or text, or email.
 I’m sure I read it and replied to you in my mind.
 Please be persistent and patient with me.

 I don’t cry every night, or every month for that matter.
 My grief comes and goes, here one day, gone for months until a song, a smell, a place, a photo or something else transports me back to that familiar day.
-But my smiles far outweigh my sorrow now.
+My smiles far outweigh my sorrow now.

-Questions like “how many children to you have?” aren’t paralyzing and uncomfortable anymore.
+Questions like “how many children to you have?” are still uncomfortable, but not as paralyzing.
 They are welcomed, as they provide me an opportunity to share my daughter.
 To talk about Lydia brings me more joy than anything else.

 I’ve learned to take off that mask of “I’m okay,” and be authentic to myself and others.
 This is real life and they get the real me.
 I’ve learned that it’s okay to cry through church and embrace those pure emotions, moments that touch my soul.

-I’ve learned to manage my anxiety and panic attacks, recognizing and combating them with God’s word.
+I’ve learned to manage my anxiety, recognizing and combating them with God’s word.
 I carry Lydia in my heart and have her special items placed throughout my home.
-Her artwork is framed on the wall, her bottle of High School Musical perfume sits on my bathroom counter, her photo next to my bed, her favorite princess blanket draped over the couch, and so many others.
+Her artwork is framed on the wall, her bottle of perfume sits on my bathroom counter, her photo next to my bed, her favorite princess blanket draped over the couch, and so many others.
 She is always with me and will always be my daughter and I her mom.

 Perspective is what keeps me going.
 Eternal perspective.
 Imagining my darling daughter dancing with Jesus, joyful and in complete bliss.
 Nothing makes me happier.
 Knowing what awaits us all after we depart this world, is something we must treasure and eagerly anticipate.

 The fog has lifted.
 The me who lived a decade ago is not here anymore.
 Not sure where she went but, an older and wiser me has evolved.
 I know what’s really important in life.
-I’ve learned about forgiveness and generosity, perseverance and deep love.
-And I’ve finally figured out how I like to eat my eggs- (scrambled), and that my favorite time of day is just at twilight when the sun it setting.
+I crave deep connection and conversation.
+I’ve learned about forgiveness and generosity, perseverance and true love.
+And I figured out that my favorite time of day is at twilight, just when the sun it setting.
 The sky is illuminated in a magnificent light that amplifies the spectacular rainbow of colors, bringing peace to my soul.

 Now, as I look at the reflection in the mirror, I see a woman who hasn’t taken her necklace off in ten years, the one with the silver pendant of her daughter’s last thumbprint with her name engraved in the back.
 I see a woman who feels old as the creases on my face get more noticeable.
 I feel exhausted, and deeply scarred.
 Yet on the contrary, I also see someone who is strong, full of faith and is a thriving survivor of life’s most horrific circumstances, whose direction in life has been made clear.
 A lady seasoned on the lessons of grief, a heart bursting with love for others, who has found the secret to surviving child loss.